twp88/primus/README.md

-# Primus
+# Primus Lapus

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/primus`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to Primus Lapus!
+As the name in latin suggests, this is the first ruby gem that I've written.
+It takes a hash as an argument, takes every other key, capitilizes them, reverses their order, before turning it into a string.
+It that's what you need, then this is your gem!

 ## Installation